danielawde9/seo/readme.md

 ![](md-img/2021-03-22-14-01-39.png)

-to one particular keyword (in the example in Figure 4-4 the keyword is snowboards).
+to one particular keyword (in the example in Figure 4-4 the keyword is snowboards).
 For clarity’s sake, Google doesn’t interpret this as meaning that your site as a whole is more relevant to snowboards or should rank higher than the competition.
 Instead, it forces Google to choose among the many versions of the page and pick the one it feels best fits the query.
 When this happens, you lose out on a number of rank-boosting features:

 - Internal anchor text: